Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 on her person, and a second copy is in the city's inner fortress or barracks.

+### Gates
-**Gates:** A typical city gate is a gatehouse with two portcullises and murder holes above the space between them.
+A typical city gate is a gatehouse with two portcullises and murder holes above the space between them.
 In towns and some small cities, the primary entry is through iron double doors set into the city wall.